-Nikon Z 50 Review - Almost all of the reviews out on Youtube and other websites have favorable things to say about the new Z50.
-If you are reading this you might just be considering to purchase the Nikon Z50 as your first Mirrorless Camera or possibly moving from a DSLR to a mirrorless camera.
+Nikon Z-50-Review A great all-around mirrorless Camera - Almost all of the reviews out on Youtube and other websites have favorable things to say about the new Z50.
+If you are reading this you might just be considering purchasing the Nikon Z50 as your first Mirrorless Camera or possibly moving from a DSLR to a mirrorless camera.

 I have been a long-time user of film, DSLR, and now mirrorless cameras, and at one point even developed my own film.
 Cameras have for the most part kept up with technology and the demand for smaller more powerful cameras that support today's 'Media' craze.
 What Nikon introduced with the Nikon Z50 is a fun, simple to use camera having nothing that will get in your way of enjoying this nifty Z50.

 I had a Nikon Z 50 loaner for 30 days and here is my opinion on this camera.